 The book starts simple, establishing the basics of perspective with the horizon line and one- and two-point perspective.
 Then it delves into the trickier stuff, including slopes and tilts, three-point perspective, circles and cylinders, measuring out foreshortened space, and even how to use perspective when drawing people and animals.

 Each chapter begins with a list of learning objectives, and then delivers useful techniques, the theory behind them, and practical shortcuts whenever possible.
 There are loads of step-by-step demonstrations, too, of course, including rooms, cars, landscapes, dinosaurs, 3-D lettering, and more.
 Each chapter ends with a review of the essential information to help retention.

 The final product is a book that is dense, comprehensive, well-organized, and really, really useful.
 Also I've been told it's funny.

-*2 volumes- that's probably technically a library, right?
+*2 volumes- which is probably technically a library